 How do you mitigate this effect?
 Simple.
 You make sure that your internal communication is so seamless that your company seems to operate as one entity.
 Here are some ways you can do it.

 According to HubSpot statistics, almost half of companies don’t effectively verify and route customers to the appropriate salespeople.
 This represents an opportunity that any B2B company can immediately exercise some control over.

 Use CRM to Automate the Routing of Relevant Customer Information

 If you’re engaging in long-cycle lead nurturing, the last thing you want is someone at your company to have to look up a name while they’re on the phone with a potential customer.
 The customer will think, “Really?
 I’ve engaged with this company three or four times now, and they still don’t have my basic information down?”

 The way to mitigate this potential obstacle is to make sure that your CRM is properly automated.
 In short, any time someone at your company engages with a potential lead, you need the relevant salesperson to be able to bring up any and all relevant information on the account.

 How important is this?
 Consider that sales reps who work at companies with automated CRM reach 65% of their sales quotas—while salespeople who don’t only reach about 22%.
 Here are some ways that you can avoid this problem permanently:

 How to Make Long-Cycle Lead Nurturing Work for You

 Long-cycle lead nurturing is a less pushy approach to landing the big sales.
 When done right, it will say all the best things about your company.
 It will let customers know that you care about their problems.
 It will show that you take a personalized approach to everyone, even your leads.
 And it will demonstrate that you’re in business for the long haul.
-In 2021, those traits may be more important than ever.
+In today’s world, those traits may be more important than ever.